 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as:

-- slavery, servitude (coercing someone to provide services) and forced and compulsory labour;
+- Slavery, servitude (coercing someone to provide services) and forced and compulsory labor;

-- committing any offence with the intention to commit human trafficking;
+- Committing any offence with the intention to commit human trafficking; and,

 4. Steps Taken

-To underpin our policy commitments, Stott Hoare shall endeavor to;
+To underpin our policy commitments, Stott Hoare endeavors to:

 - Where appropriate, as informed by our risk assessment, engage directly with new suppliers in respect of our anti-slavery policy to gain a proper understanding of the measures they have in place to ensure that modern slavery is not occurring within their own businesses.

-- Our contractual documentation will incorporate specific prohibition against slavery or servitude, the use of forced, compulsory or trafficked labour, and the use of child labour in line with this policy.
+- Incorporate specific prohibition against slavery or servitude, the use of forced, compulsory or trafficked labour, and the use of child labour in line with this policy, into our contractual documentation.

-- We also make provision for our contracted suppliers to hold their own suppliers to the same standards.
+- Make provision for our contracted suppliers to hold their own suppliers to the same standards.